esphome/esphome-core/docs/esphomeyaml/components/esphomeyaml.rst

 -  **simplify** (*Optional*, boolean): Whether to simplify the auto-generated code, i.e. whether to remove unused variables, use ``auto`` types and so on.
 Defaults to ``true``.
+-  **use_build_flags** (*Optional*, boolean): If esphomeyaml should manually set build flags that specifically set what should be included in the binary.
+Most of this is already done automatically by the linker but this option can help with shrinking the firmware size while slowing down compilation.
+Defaults to ``false``.